mandolyte/db-utils/data_prep/Notes.md

 $ # remove the "Fullpath" header!
 ```

+NOTE: the above can be run with the `frun.sh` script.

 For next step, I'll create two output files, one for a node table and one
 for an edge table.